stevebuik/Stu/README.md

 ## Development

 * start a lein REPL and `(start-dev!)`
-* TODO url/description for devcards and dev app.
-* after each change, use (update-sample!) to refresh the sample. needs snapshots. use TODO git log generator
+* navigate your browser to http://localhost:8280/devcards.html and explore.
+* notice the *Run Viz Application* link which runs the full App in dev mode, with hot code-loading, same as devcards

 ## Roadmap

-* multi-module viz
+* transition/toggle between size and gzipped
+* transition/toggle between source and js size (shows closure value)
 * zoom transitions
-* toggle between size and gzipped
-* toggle between source and js size (shows closure value)
 * legend tooltips (size and %)
 * bar tooltips (show size, gzipped and size diff from prev)
 * generate and commit viz for this app in CI